Georges Lemaitre cartoon

 It seems likely that Lemaitre did NOT realize how important his Hubble's law work was in 1927 since it only appeared in a footnote in his article (Livio 2011).
 The lack of realizing the importance probably prevented Lemaitre from advertising his Hubble's law work.

-Lemaitre himself was well known as to cosmologists---there were maybe 5 in the 1920s.
+Lemaitre himself was, in fact, well known to other cosmologists---there were maybe 5 in the 1920s.
 So he could have advertised his Hubble's law work more than he did.

 When the article was translated into English by Lemaitre himself and published in Monthly_Notices of the Royal Astronomical Society (MNRAS) in 1931, Lemaitre omitted the footnote as of being of "no actual interest" (Livio 2011).
 Actually, "actuel" in French means "current" and that is probably what Lemaitre meant by "actual."
 It seems possible that Lemaitre did NOT wish to give the appearance of claiming priority for the observational discovery of the expansion of the universe and Hubble's law and get into a piority dispute with Hubble.